oimodeler/oimodeler/docs/source/getting_started.rst

     'c1_UD_d': oimParam at 0x167055de850 : d=3 ± 0 mas range=[0.01,20] free=True }

 Let's now compare our data and our model.
-We will use the class oimSimulator.
+We will use the class **oimSimulator** that will compute simulated data from our model at the spatial (and optionally speactral and temporal) coordinates from our data.

 .. code-block:: python

     sim=oim.oimSimulator(data=files,model=model)
     sim.compute(computeChi2=True,computeSimulatedData=True)

 let's print the reduced chi2 from our data/model comparison:

 .. code-block:: python